 3. What are the crosswalk laws for motorists?

 Drivers are required to yield to pedestrians at both marked and unmarked crosswalks under Nevada law.
 Therefore, cars, motorcyclists, and bikers are required to slow down to a stop at crosswalks when pedestrians are crossing – as if the crosswalk were a stop sign.
-Drivers face civil infraction charges for failing to yield to a pedestrian in Nevada (NRS 484B.283).
+Drivers face civil infraction charges for failing to yield to a pedestrian (NRS 484B.283).

 If a pedestrian crosses half the road and is safely on a center median, drivers on the side of the road that the pedestrian finished crossing may continue driving without yielding.
 (This rule is not written in a statute, but it is widely acknowledged by law enforcement.)